What does “odaijini” mean in Japanese?

 Let me start with the definition and meanings of “odaijini”.

-“Odaijini” consists of the following three parts:
+“Odaijini” consists of the following three components:

 - o – お : a prefix making its following word polite.